 Bali Island is a beautiful island blessed by the unique local cultures, hospitality of the people, strong customs, religions and stunning panoramas.
 From this fact, Bali has a very strong appeal for everyone to visit the island and make this island as the most tourist destinations in the world.
 Bali is also undoubtedly one of the world's most well-known tourism treasures.
 Balinese never fail to welcome visitors with warm and genuine smiles.
 Bali Golden Tour is now presenting to provide complete and comprehensive range of the Traveling information about Bali in a single site that will bring you the knowledge of the island of god in paradise.
 We will keep update for Bali Travel Information Site about unique culture and ceremony in Bali.

-Bali Island, Being one of the most beautiful tourist spots in Asia, Bali is attracts more than 1.000.000.
+Bali Island, Being one of the most beautiful tourist spots in Asia, Bali is attracts more than 1.000.000 visitor each year.
 Bali is situated between the island Java and Lombok.
 Bali is a small tiny island, stretching approximately 140 km from west to east and 80 km from south to north.
-The tallest volcanic mountains is Mount Agung
+The tallest volcanic mountains in Bali is Mount Agung

 Hindu Offering, In Hinduism, food plays an important role in rituals and worship, and the food offered to the gods is called "prasada".
 The Sanskrit word "prasada" means "mercy," or the divine grace of God. we can offer our food to God with devotion before eating it, not only are we not implicated in the karma involved in acquiring the food

 Balinese Temple, Unlike temples in Java, temples in Bali (called pura), become parts of the life of Balinese who mostly are Hindu religion.
 Balinese temple is a place of worship for Hindu.
 Each Hindu family has family temple at their house to worship Hyang Widhi and their ancestors.
 Each village generally has three main temples called Tiga Kahyangan.